Planning Your Business Exit?

 Edouard Lyndt

-Sundance Financial is a business brokerage and M&A advisory firm that helps small business owners sell their businesses.
+Sundance Financial is a business brokerage that helps small business owners sell their businesses.
 We provide professional valuation, confidential marketing, buyer qualification, negotiation support, and deal management — from the first conversation through closing.

 We work primarily with founder- and owner-operated businesses.
 Most of our clients are selling for the first time and want an advisor who will represent their interests throughout the process.